 - The program is designed for students to achieve their doctoral degree in six years.

 Are there faculty that I can talk to about my research?

-• Yes, you can contact any of the faculty listed on the SoO website who has similar research interests to you and with whom you may want to work with or have questions for.
+- Yes, you can contact any of the faculty listed on the SoO website who has similar research interests to you and with whom you may want to work with or have questions for.
+Check the search parameter box that says "Accepts Ocean Graduate Students" to identify faculty members who could serve as a primary graduate advisor.
 You can find these listings under each field of study, or a comprehensive list of all faculty within all disciplines under “Research”.

 Is the UW, School of Oceanography the right graduate program for me?